actions-rust-lang/setup-rust-toolchain/README.md

 ### RUSTFLAGS

 By default, this action sets the `RUSTFLAGS` environment variable to `-D warnings`.
 However, rustflags sources are mutually exclusive, so setting this environment variable omits any configuration through `target.*.rustflags` or `build.rustflags`.

+* If `RUSTFLAGS` is already set, no modifications of the variable are made and the original value remains.
+* If `RUSTFLAGS` is unset and the `rustflags` input is empty (i.e., the empty string), then it will remain unset.
+    Use this, if you want to prevent the value from being set because you make use of `target.*.rustflags` or `build.rustflags`.
+* Otherwise, the environment variable `RUSTFLAGS` is set to the content of `rustflags`.

 To prevent this from happening, set the `rustflags` input to an empty string, which will prevent the action from setting `RUSTFLAGS` at all, keeping any existing preferences.